The Western cattle egret is an emblematic bird of the countryside of Morocco, especially in the Fez region.

-The white stork is very often visible in Fez, especially around the Royal Palace.
+The white stork is very often visible in Fez, especially around the Royal Palace or flying the sky of the medina.

 The local tortoise is very frequent in the hills around Fez unfortunately it is being poached to be sold in the souks and it is therefore threatened.
 Do not buy it in the souks!
 There are many water turtles in the river of the region of Fez.